Senior Seminar

 -

 Author Adam McHugh wrote, “the sort of people that we become is, in large part, determined by the voices that we choose to listen to.”
 In this class we will explore listening to the voices of both God and others and learn about the beauty and deep value of silence.
 We will engage in conversation over cups of tea, and we will listen deeply to the stories of others.
-Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”492.02 Human Rights and Human Wrongs
+Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”492.05.
+What Makes for a Meaningful Life?

 This course focuses on “human rights and human wrongs” in a global, interconnected world.
 We look at various treaties, the different forms of legal avenues available, and the impact of human rights and human wrongs on various populations of the world.
 Students will examine their world views, their philosophy and values in the context of understanding human rights worldwide.
 In the course of the class, students will look at various faiths and their treatment of human rights.
-Students will write a life-view paper analyzing their traditions and ways of acting, knowing, living and learning and highlighting their values, commitments and convictions — all while demonstrating their understanding of the diverse and life-giving purposes and perspectives by which we talk of human rights and human wrongs.492.03 Living a Great Story
+Students will write a life-view paper analyzing their traditions and ways of acting, knowing, living and learning and highlighting their values, commitments and convictions — all while demonstrating their understanding of the diverse and life-giving purposes and perspectives by which we talk of human rights and human wrongs.492.09.
+How Does Science Connect to the Bible and Daily Life?

 -

 Author Adam McHugh wrote, “the sort of people that we become is, in large part, determined by the voices that we choose to listen to.”
 In this class we will explore listening to the voices of both God and others and learn about the beauty and deep value of silence.
 We will engage in conversation over cups of tea, and we will listen deeply to the stories of others.
-Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”492.07 Issues of Science and Religion
+Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”492.15.
+The Art of Listening

 Questions about Senior Seminar requirements?